Julius Nyerere: Conflicts with Uganda

 In October 1978, Uganda invaded Tanzania, annexing the Kagera Salient.
 Nyerere decided that Tanzania's response should be not only to push the Uganda Army back into Uganda, but to invade the latter and overthrow Amin.
 To achieve this, he mobilized tens of thousands of civilian-soldiers to aid the regular army.
 In January 1979, three Tanzanian battalions pushed into Uganda and levelled Mutukula, slaughtering many of the civilians living there.
 Nyerere was appalled and ordered measures to ensure the Tanzanians would not attack civilian targets in future.
 Nyerere also lobbied foreign ambassadors to cut off supplies of oil and weapons to Uganda.
-Over following months, the Tanzanian army pushed further into Uganda.
+Over the following months, the Tanzanian army pushed further into Uganda.
 After they took control of Kampala, Amin and many of his followers fled into exile.

 During the war, Nyerere had been planning for how to establish a post-Amin government in Uganda.
 Although Obote retained a level of popularity in Uganda, many other exiles warned him not to restore Obote to the presidency, noting that he had alienated too many sectors of society.
 Nyerere accepted this advice, and when organising a March 1979 conference for exile groups in Moshi convinced Obote not to attend.
 The conference decided that it would back Yusuf Lule as an interim replacement.
 After Amin's ouster, Lule was declared president, but was soon removed from office and replaced by Godfrey Binaisa.
 Binaisa too was only in power for a brief time, and the 1980 general election resulted in Obote once again becoming leader.
 Nyerere withdrew most of the Tanzanian army, leaving only a small training contingent, although Uganda entered a cycle of civil wars until 1986.

 The war cost Tanzania approximately US$500 million, further damaging its fragile economy.
 There were widespread shortages of consumer goods that encouraged a growth of hoarding and smuggling, while many returning soldiers resorted to criminality.
 Tanzania's Finance Minister Edwin Mtei entered negotiations with the International Monetary Fund (IMF) and in early 1979 came to an agreement that the country would receive debt relief in exchange for a program of austerity measures including parastatal restricting, wage freezes, raising interest rates, and relaxing import controls.
 When Mtei brought the deal to Nyerere, the latter rejected it, seeing it as a rejection of his socialist message.
 Mtei then resigned.
 Nyerere viewed the IMF as a neocolonial tool which imposed policies on poorer countries that benefitted their wealthier counterparts.